ZOEgirl (album)

-ZOEgirl is the debut studio album American Christian teen pop girl group ZOEgirl.
+ZOEgirl is the debut studio album by the American Christian pop girl group ZOEgirl.
 It was released on August 15, 2000 through Sparrow Records.
 "I Believe", "Anything Is Possible", "No You" and "Living For You" were released as radio singles.

 Background

 After the ZOEgirl group was formed, they immediately began to work on their self-titled album at a fast pace.
 They temporarily separated during the Christmas holidays of 1999 to pray about the album and the message they should record on it.
 After this, they realized that they wanted to talk about their relationships with God and the romantic relationships that people may face in life.
 Producers remarked that paper, drafting the debut album's content, was scattered all around the studio.

 When the album's musical content was finished, ZOEgirl traveled to New York City to meet with a stylist for fashion suggestions regarding a photo shoot.
 After they agreed on what to wear, they traveled to Los Angeles, California for an entire photo shoot day.
 It is unknown whether the music video was also recorded in this city, but the similarities between the album art and the music video seem to suggest this to be true.